matteoferla/Poised-Fragment-library-design/README.md

 Due to the urgency, the latter has to be done.

+> NB.
+The first version was not good ([selection_v1.py](library_subsetting/selection_v1.py)), so see version 2 ([selection_v2.py](library_subsetting/selection_v2.py)).
+> These rely on [library_classification.py](library_subsetting/library_classification.py) and [library_classification_torch.py](library_subsetting/library_classification_torch.py), where the latter inherits the former.

 This requires the following steps:

 * **Decomposition**.
 Decompose the compounds into synthons that can be combined via the robot's restricted reaction repertoire,
 * **Amicability**.
 Assign a metric that approximates how 'amicable' the compounds are

-The first is done by the class `RoboDecomposer`.
+The first is done by the class `RoboDecomposer` (declared in the constructor method).
-The reactions had to be written from scratch to avoid problems with lactams and sulfams.
+The reactions had to be written from scratch to avoid problems with lactams and sulfams (i.e. whereas intramolecular reactions are fine, decomposing them as separate molecules is not, for example penicillin G (lactam) and meloxicam (sulfams) are safe, biotin and saccharin twice as so as ureido is okay).
+Usage: `synthons = RoboDecomposer.decompose(mol)`.
+See code for reaction patterns.

 This reverses the following bonds:

-* _Amides_: fully exocyclic, or exocyclic carbonyls with alicylic nitrogen, secondary or tertiary amides, avoids ureido and lactam.
+* _Amides_: fully exocyclic, or exocyclic carbonyls with alicylic or aromatic nitrogen, secondary or tertiary amides, avoids ureido (cf. isocyanate ureidation) and lactam.
     This results in aryl-chloride and amine.
-    For simplicity this lumps together amidation and Schotten-Baumann reaction (cf. tertiary amides).
+    For simplicity this lumps together a few reaction (EDC amidation -> primary amines only,
-    The Buckwald-Hartwig amination is not included, hence the lack of aryl nitrogens.
+    HATU amidation -> primary, secondary amines and aromatic aza (TBC), Schotten-Baumann reaction -> arylhalide not carboxylic acid, Buckwald-Hartwig amination -> inc. aromatic aza).
 * _Sulfonamides_: fully exocyclic, or exocyclic carbonyls, secondary or tertiary sulfonamides.
     Avoids sulfams.
     This results in sulfonyl chloride and amine.
 This is sulfo Schotten-Baumann reaction product.